-How then can we improve our ability to mark a test?
-Over the last few years I have worked with many teachers to find ways to improve marking accuracy – let’s call this standardisation.
-Below is a standardisation protocol that works well and could be used in your school or department to help make judgements accurate and consistent.
+So how can we improve our ability to mark a test?
+Below is a standardisation protocol that works well and can be used in any school or department meeting to help make judgements more accurate and consistent.
 As well as helping mark better, this is also a powerful professional development opportunity, as it opens up dialogue about what great student work looks like.

 Start with making a dummy paper and a marking commentary

 The process starts with an ‘expert’ writing a dummy paper.
 This is essentially answering the test that students sat with mocked up answers.
 The best dummy papers are written in such a way that they represent common student answers, misconceptions and errors as well as modelling some exemplary student responses.
 It’s a good idea to have the exam board marking guidance with you when you write the dummy paper so you can make some deliberate mistakes such as:

 - phonetic spelling e.g fizzics

 - formulas instead of names e.g. HCl not hydrochloric acid

 - marking of lists e.g. cats have four legs and dogs have three legs scores 0

 - crossed out answers that are not replaced are still marked